KEvans254/AirBnB_clone/README.md

 ## Environment 💻
 The console was developed in Ubuntu 20.04LTS using python3 (version 3.4.3).

+### Further information
+For further information on python version, and documentation visit `python.org`.

 ## Requirements 📝
 Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04, python3 and pep8 style corrector.